Integrating evidence-based conventional & complementary nutritional medicine......

 Relax - yoga, meditation, massage.

-outcomes are complex and multi-factorial, this article discusses some of the research to date.
+Diet has been shown to influence children's behaviour.
+Symptoms and long-term outcomes are complex and multi-factorial, this article discusses some of the research to date.
 Click here to read more.

 There is mounting evidence that altering gut microbiome (the bacteria that live in your gut) may help in mental health outcomes.
 Your diet, genetics and even taking probiotics can alter your gut bacterial content.
 Here are a couple of links to articles that discuss this in more detail: Psychobiotics and the gut-brain & mental health benefits of pro-biotics.